Skip to main content

 note

-A high value in this setting can cause the performance of SMA Resource Monitor to decrease.
+A high value in this setting can decrease the performance of SMA Resource Monitor.

-• Max Concurrent Files Processing Delay: Defines the amount of processing delay that is involved with the maximum number of files to process concurrently if monitoring for a variable file name.
+• Max Concurrent Files Processing Delay: Defines the amount of processing delay involved with the maximum number of files to process concurrently if monitoring for a variable file name.

 Counter Monitor Parameters